-- As a result, our Tax LLM program is now even more selective than our JD program.
+- Highly selective: Our Tax LLM program is more selective than our JD program.
 We believe this to be unique among Tax LLM programs.

-- The quality of our student body and small class sizes have also enabled us to attract some of the best advanced tax instructors available anywhere; most are nationally recognized experts in their fields.
+- Nationally recognized faculty: The quality of our student body and small class sizes have also enabled us to attract some of the best advanced tax instructors available anywhere; most are nationally recognized experts in their fields.

 Office of Admissions